-Jueilie Jinbed Description Coupling US 02 Compliance Compliance Couldistience Non.
-V N J.4,5 The written institutional plan shall include procedures that address how staff respond upon learning of an allegation that an inmate was sexually abused; described below If the first staff responder is not a security staff member, the responder shall be required to request the alleged victim not take any actions that could destroy physical evidence, and then notify security staff. × To the extent they do not already exist, ADOC and Tutwiler shall develop, submit to the Monitor and DOJ for review consistent with Section III.A.6., and implement policies and procedures to provide access to medical and mental health services to women identified as potential or actual victims of sexual abuse and sexual harassment, that occurred either at Tutwiler or elsewhere, including the following: × K.1,2 1.
-ADOC investigators shall continue to investigate allegations of sexual abuse or sexual harassment consistent with their authority as criminal investigators and consistent with Policy and Alabama law.
+Meninemen Description Substantial Compilar 83/1 83 {Up} Compliance by.
+J.4,5 4.
+The written institutional plan shall include procedures that address how staff respond upon learning of an allegation that an inmate was sexually abused; described below 5.
+If the first staff responder is not a security staff member, the responder shall be required to request the alleged victim not × take any actions that could destroy physical evidence, and then notify security staff.
+To the extent they do not already exist, ADOC and Tutwiler shall develop, submit to the Monitor and DOJ for review consistent with Servico III A.6. and implement noticies and propedures to provide access to medical and mental health services to J.7 ware coordinates and provided by the control of the × 1.ADOC investigators shall continue to investigate allegations of sexual abuse or sexual harassment consistent with their authority as criminal investigators and consistent with Policy and Alabama law.
 Completed investigations of sexual abuse and sexual harassment will be referred to local prosecutors as appropriate.
-2. When ADOC conducts its own investigations in callegations of sexual abuse or sexual harassment, it shall do so promptly, thoroughly, and objectively for all allegations, including third party and anonymous reports.
-Administrative investigations shall be completed regardless of the results of any criminal investigations and regardless of the subject's continued employment by ADOC × K.4 ADOC and Tutwiler shall develop, submit to the Monitor and DOJ for review consistent with Section III.A.6., and implement guidelines for the immediate initiation of an investigation and/or review upon learning of an allegation of sexual abuse or sexual harassment and develop a process for monitoring those guidelines.
-The guidelines shall also ensure that investigations that include any allegations of sexual abuse or sexual harassment and include any allegations of sexual abuse or guidelines. ×
+K.1,2 When ADOC conducts its own investigations into allegations of sexual abuse or sexual harassment, it shall do so promptly, thoroughly, and objectively for all allegations, including third party and anonymous reports.
+Administrative investigations shall be completed regardless of the results of any criminal investigations and regardless of the subject's continued employment by ADOC × , ADOC and Tutwiler shall develop, submit to the Monitor and DOJ for review consistent with Section III.A.6., and implement quidelines for the immediate initiation of an investigation and/or review upon learning of an allegation of sexual abuse or ; ۲.
+4. sexual harassment and develop a process for monitoring those guidelines.
+The guidelines shall also ensure that investigations that include any allegations of sexual abuse or sexual harassment are properly labeled as such. ×